MicrosoftDocs/Hololens/hololens/hololens-insider.md

 Now the MDM Diagnostics can be viewed on device using the Edge browser.
 To more easily view the MDM Diagnostic report navigate to the Access work or school page, and select **View advanced diagnostic report**.
 This will generate and open the report in a new Edge window.

 ![View advanced diagnostic report in Settings app.](./images/view-advanced-diagnostic-report.jpg)

+#### Overview to try out the advanced diagnostic report

+1. Open the Settings app
+1. Navigate to the Accounts page, and click the new link
+1. View advanced information on your device's configurations

 ### Offline Diagnostics notifications